johnnzhou/Final-Project/README.md

 **Libraries**

 In this project, we will stick to common libraries, such as `dplyr` and `tidyr` to manipulate and reshape our primary datasets.
-In terms of plotting, we will utilize `plotly` as well as `ggplot2`, as these two libraries would give us more functionalities and flexibility when combining `Shiny`, particularly `plotly` library.
+In terms of plotting, we will utilize `plotly` as well as `ggplot2`, as these two libraries would give us more functionalities and flexibility when combining with `Shiny`. `plotly` library, in particular, would  enables interactive graphics and reactive functions for users.
 We will also use `shiny` library when creating website for data visualization.

 **Challenges**